evzhenii/todoey/README.md

 # todoey
-To do app with categories connections made by 3 different data saving methods:
+To do app with categories connections and a search bar made by 3 different data saving methods (watch branches):
 * UserDefaults
 * CoreData
 * Realm